3 Benefits of Business Addresses for Startups

 Many startups assume they need a permanent office and address.
 Doing so comes with its challenges, however.
 Permanent office space is expensive and leases extend for multiple years—locking businesses into a location and constraining growth beyond what the space will accommodate.
 On the same note, businesses often must lease more space than they require due to the need for scale.

 Startups with a permanent office still require a business address.
 Virtual office addresses are a great option.
-Even for startups with permanent office spaces, virtual office addresses are a good consideration.
-Many startups are in locations that don’t garner the respect startups need to convey, and virtual business addresses that provide an immediate positive first impression.
+Even for startups with permanent office spaces, virtual addresses are a good consideration.
+Many startups are in locations that don’t garner the respect startups need to convey, and virtual business addresses provide an immediate positive first impression.
 This is especially important for a new startup.

 Benefits of Business Addresses for Startups